Skip to content

 5

-Sub-sets of a pattern can be "extracted."
-Thus, not only can we verify that a string matches a particular pattern, but we can also extract from that string the elements corresponding to the pattern’s sub-sets that have been enclosed in parentheses.
-For example, if we are parsing a string containing a date in the format dd/mm/yy and we also want to extract the elements dd, mm, and yy from that date, we would use the pattern (\d\d)/(\d\d)/(\d\d).
+Subsets of a model can be "retrieved".
+In this way, not only can we check that a chain corresponds to a particular model, but we can also retrieve from this chain the elements corresponding to the subsets of the model that have been enclosed in brackets.
+So if we're analyzing a string containing a date dd/mm/yy and we also want to retrieve the elements dd, mm, yy of this date, we'll use the model (dd)/(dd)/(dd).

 using System;